Commercial MEP Engineering Design Services Across All 50 States

 What Commercial MEP Engineering Actually Costs

-Commercial MEP engineering fees in 2026 typically range from 2% to 8% of total construction cost.
-Simple, repetitive buildings (warehouses, basic shells) trend toward 1.5–3%.
-Complex specialty facilities (hospitals, cleanrooms, data centers) trend toward 6–10% due to redundancy, code intensity, and specialty system coordination.
+Commercial MEP engineering fees in 2026 typically range from 2 to 8 percent of total construction cost.
+Simple, repetitive buildings (warehouses, basic shells) trend toward 1.5 to 3 percent.
+Complex specialty facilities (hospitals, cleanrooms, data centers) trend toward 6 to 10 percent due to redundancy, code intensity, and specialty system coordination.

 | Building Type | Typical MEP Fee | Why |